 How the CARD Act of 2009 protects consumers

 The CARD Act also made it easy for consumers to see exactly how much a card will charge in interest and fees.
 You used to have to scan a block of fine print, but now, when you look at a card's terms, you should see a big box with everything clearly laid out.
 One way issuers accomplish this is through the use of Schumer boxes, a requirement of the original Truth in Lending Act.
-Named after Charles Schumer, the New York congressman (now senator) responsible for this legislation, Shumer boxes are the easy-to-read tables or "boxes" used by credit card issuers to clearly disclose important rate, fee, and term and condition information.
+Named after Charles Schumer, the New York congressman (now senator) responsible for this legislation, Schumer boxes are the easy-to-read tables or "boxes" used by credit card issuers to clearly disclose important rate, fee, and term and condition information.
 They look something like this in many credit card terms documents:

-In all, the Credit CARD Act of 2009 set out to curtail deceptive and abusive practices by making the most egregious practices unlawful and by setting out clear provisions for disclosure.
+In all, the Credit CARD Act of 2009 aimed to make the most egregiously deceptive practices unlawful and to set out clear provisions for disclosure.

 Credit CARD Act statement requirements